MoeBuTa/MoeBuTa/README.md

 ### Hi there 👋 I'm MoeBuTa:)

-I'm a student studying Master's degree of Software Engineering at the University of Western Australia.
+I'm a student studying Master's degree of Software Engineering at The University of Western Australia.
 I like ACG related stuff (you can tell it by googling the meaning of my id) and software programming.
 I'm aiming to become a "tech otaku".

 - 🔭 I’m currently working on [MTDSimTime](https://github.com/MoeBuTa/MTDSimTime) and [PubMedConnections](https://github.com/PubMedConnections)